CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 the analysis required by the first path cannot even take place.

-*Bayesian Methods for Hackers* is designed as a introduction to Bayesian methods and inference from an understand-first, computational-second, and mathematical-third, point of view.
+*Bayesian Methods for Hackers* is designed as a introduction to Bayesian methods and inference from a computation/understanding-first, and mathematical-second, point of view.
 Of course as an introductory book without the mathematical rigour, we can only leave it at that: an introductory book.
 For the mathematical inclined, they may supplement this text with other texts designed with mathematics in mind.
 For the programmer with less mathematical-background, or one who is not interested in the mathematics but simpely the practice of Bayesian methods, this text should be sufficient.